f4str/sauce-searcher/README.md

 uvicorn sauce_searcher_server.main:app --port 8000 --reload
 ```

-The server will start on port <http://localhost:8000> if a specific port has not been specified.
+The server will start on port <http://localhost:8000> if a specific port is not specified.

 ## Making API calls